Boundless Washington

 Meanwhile, Boundless Washington continued to grow as an outdoor leadership program.
 Students participated in monthly online meetings built around the Leadership Board’s Leadership Development Curriculum — focusing on advocacy, teamwork, accountability, and leadership skills — while also engaging in active group discussions about personal goals.
 The program encouraged students to challenge the boundaries society often places on them because of their disabilities.
 Each year culminated in the Boundless WA Summer Adventure, an immersive outdoor experience where participants could test their new skills, bond with peers, and celebrate their accomplishments.

-In 2025, the Washington State Leadership Board combined Boundless Washington and Team S.A.M. into a single, reimagined program.
-This new model gives students the ability to design their own outdoor or sports experience by selecting an activity that excites them and receiving grant funding to make it possible.
+In May 2025, the WSLB combined Boundless Washington and Team S.A.M. into a single, reimagined program.
 Today, Boundless Washington supports and encourages student leaders from across the state who are eager to explore the outdoors, challenge themselves, and make their communities more inclusive.